phauer/krecruiter/README.md

 Example application to improve your testing skills with Kotlin.

-# Preparation

-In order to build up some knowledge about testing in Kotlin, I recommend watching my talk "Deep Dive into Testing with Kotlin" at the conference day of the KKon Digital 2021.
-If you missed that you can check out my blog post ["Best Practices for Unit Testing in Kotlin"](https://phauer.com/2018/best-practices-unit-testing-kotlin/).

-If you don't have the time for any of this, that's fine.
-I will recap the most important take-aways briefly during the workshop.

 # Setup

 We like to have a setup that is as practical as possible.
 A real setup includes databases and remote services.
 That's why we have to install some tools (like Docker) to simplify the handling those external dependencies for local development and testing.